-List of MPhil exam prizes for 2019/20
+List of MPhil exam prizes for 2020/21

-Term Prize for Amount Awarding Body TT2019 Humphrey Ko Prize The best thesis for the MPhil Modern Chinese Studies £100 Chinese Examiners TT2019 Zander Prize The best overall performance in Modern Middle Eastern Studies £250 Modern Middle Eastern Studies Examiners TT2019 Tsering D Gonkatsang Prize Any unseen Tibetan language paper (MPhil, MSt or FHS) Prize for the best unseen Tibetan language exam £200 Tibetan Examiners TT2019 Yeshe Khandro Prize MPhil Tibetan and Himalayan Studies or MSt in OS, Prize for the best Master's thesis (MPhil or MSt) in the field of Tibetan Studies £200 Tibetan Examiners
+Term Prize for Amount Awarding Body TT2021 Humphrey Ko Prize The best thesis for the MPhil Modern Chinese Studies £100 Chinese Examiners TT2021 Zander Prize (TBC) The best overall performance in Modern Middle Eastern Studies £250 Modern Middle Eastern Studies Examiners TT2021 Tsering D Gonkatsang Prize Any unseen Tibetan language paper (MPhil, MSt or FHS) Prize for the best unseen Tibetan language exam £200 Tibetan Examiners TT2021 Yeshe Khandro Prize MPhil Tibetan and Himalayan Studies or MSt in OS, Prize for the best Master's thesis (MPhil or MSt) in the field of Tibetan Studies £200 Tibetan Examiners

-List of MSt exam prizes for 2019/20
+List of MSt exam prizes for 2020/21

-Term Prize for Amount Awarding Body
+Prize for Amount Awarding Body

-TT2019 Humphrey Ko One for the best thesis in the MSt £100 Chinese Examiners
+Humphrey Ko One for the best thesis in the MSt £100 Chinese Examiners

 Prize Chinese awarded by the OI.

-TT2019 Yeshe Khandro MPhil Tibetan and Himalayan £200 Tibetan Examiners
+Yeshe Khandro MPhil Tibetan and Himalayan £200 Tibetan Examiners

 Prize Studies or MSt in OS, Prize for the

 best Master's thesis (MPhil or

-MSt) in the field of Tibetan Studies
+MSt) in the field of Tibetan

+Studies

+Humphrey Ko Prize Yeshe Khandro Humphrey Ko Prize One for the best thesis in the MSt Chinese awarded by the OI.
+Yeshe Khandro Prize MPhil Tibetan and Himalayan Studies or MSt in OS, Prize for the best Master's thesis (MPhil or MSt) in the field of Tibetan Humphrey Ko Prize One for the best thesis in the MSt Chinese awarded by the OI.
+Yeshe Khandro Prize MPhil Tibetan and Himalayan Studies or MSt in OS, Prize for the best Master's thesis (MPhil or MSt) in the field of Tibetan

-11. ACADEMIC INFRINGEMENTS AND PENALTIES
+10. ACADEMIC INFRINGEMENTS AND PENALTIES